eeditiones/jinks/profiles/timeline/doc/README.md

 ```

 * `enabled`: enables the timeline when browsing documents.
-* `document-view`: show timeline also in single document view.
-Only works for correspondence and expects a `<correspContext>` containing pointers to the next and/or previous letter.
+* `document-view`: shows the timeline also in the single document view.
+It only works for correspondence and expects a `<correspContext>` element in the source document containing pointers to the next and/or previous letter.